 This is the best air fryer pork belly recipe.
-Slightly sweet and a little salty with a melt in your mouth meat layer and nice and crispy skin.
-It's so easy to make in just 20 minutes with ingredients from your pantry.
-Plus the clean up is so simple!
+The pork belly is slightly sweet and a little salty with a melt in your mouth meat layer and nice and crispy skin.
+It's so easy to make in just 20 minutes and the clean up is so simple!

 Why you will love this recipe: